codemelinux/PythonProject/README.md

 There are two source files as described below:

-• The first file named clockApp.py, should contain the following two classes:
+• The first file named clockApp.py, contains the following two classes:

   • The first is a class called Clock which defines a simple object type representing a clock with one alarm time.